Chinese search engine SEO, local and international

 • Page contents

-E.g. WeChat: Searching for "Travel / 旅行", which is a ubiquitous word, WeChat will only show results with "Travel / 旅行" in the account title.
+For example, when searching for "Travel / 旅行" on WeChat, the results are limited to accounts with "Travel / 旅行" in the title.
 If you search for "London Tower Bridge," you will first see "London Tower Bridge" results in the Account Title, followed by results containing these words in the page headings/contents.

 Therefore, the account name is significant.